heiswayi/heiswayi.nrird.com/_posts/2023/2023-10-26-essential-colors.md

 }
 </style>

-a curated set of essential colors that i used in my application design. this set embodies simplicity and versatility, ensuring a timeless and user-friendly aesthetic.
+A curated set of essential colors that I used in my application design.
+This set embodies simplicity and versatility, ensuring a timeless and user-friendly aesthetic.

 <section class="blue hue">
     <div class="light-blue color">